liferay/liferay-docs/devGuide/en/chapters/11-customizing-with-hooks.markdown

 usually designed for LTR languages, the typical challenge is creating an alternative versions of the CSS for RTL languages.
 This can be an arduous task.

-Thankfully, Liferay's RTL Hook automatically adapts Liferay Portal styles for RTL languages.
+Thankfully, Liferay's RTL hook automatically adapts Liferay Portal styles for RTL languages.
 You simply deploy it and it mirrors your site's content for RTL languages.